rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

         - HTML request - overview : what is request & response (packet)
 			- Q : what is request means ?
 			- overview of HTML request packet
-    - Topic 6 : Request Headers
+    - Lecture 6 : Request Headers
         - What is a HTML request ?
 			- Q : what this actually green box is ? where it is use ? for what purpose it's use
 			- Q : then where that packet request will go first